join renew donate

 Q: I am an American filmmaker working overseas.
 May I still apply?

 A: Yes.
-Documentary Development Initiative submissions are open to any filmmakers based in the U.S., meaning any U.S. citizen or anyone working and living in the U.S.
+Documentary Development Initiative submissions are open to any filmmaker based in the U.S., meaning any U.S. citizen or anyone working and living in the U.S.

 Q: I am currently in production on my project.
 May I still apply?